antiagainst/codeclimate-cppcheck/README.md

   information.
 * `inconclusive`: allow reporting issues that are not inconclusive.
   Refer to the `--inconclusive` option of `cppcheck` for more information.
-* `suppressions-list`: suppress warnings listed in the file..
+* `suppressions-list`: suppress warnings listed in the file.
   Refer to the `--suppressions-list` option of `cppcheck` for more information.
+* `inline-suppr`: allow suppression of warnings with inline comments, for example: `// cppcheck-suppress arrayIndexOutOfBounds`.
+  Refer to the `--inline-suppr` option of `cppcheck` for more information

 Additional options may be supported later.